Updated 1 week ago

 Despite being one of the most affordable home solar batteries available, the Tesla Powerwall is still expensive!
 Fortunately, there are several solar battery storage rebates and incentives are available that can reduce the price of a Tesla Powerwall installation.

-In addition to the federal tax credit, there are also a variety of local and state rebates that can further reduce the cost of your Tesla Powerwall.
 Keep an eye out for Virtual Power Plant (VPP) programs, which allow utilities to pay homeowners for access to the energy stored in their batteries to reduce strain on the grid during peak demand.
 Tesla Powerwall is eligible for several VPP programs, some of which can earn owners hundreds of dollars a month!

 5. Powerwall maintenance and replacement costs